Follow the step by step process or choose what situation that best describes you:

 Anticipate receiving your LSAT scores via US postal mail three weeks after completing the test.
 Your score will fall between a low of 120 and a high of 180.
 The average LSAT scores accepted by Washington law schools are:

 To qualify to take Washington’s bar exam, you must either graduate with a law degree from an ABA-accredited law school, or complete the APR 6 Law Clerk Program.
 More will be discussed about the program later.
-You may apply to any of the 201 ABA-approved law schools across the country.
-They are listed in the ABA-LSAC Official Guide to ABA-Approved Law Schools.
+You may apply to any of the over 200 ABA-approved law schools across the country.
+They are listed in the LSAC Official Guide to ABA-Approved Law Schools.

 Credential Assembly Service